awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 ## Advanced data manipulation<a name="advanced-data-manipulation"></a>

 You can manipulate your document metadata fields or attributes and content using Lambda functions\.
 This is useful if you want to go beyond basic logic and apply advanced data manipulations\.
-For example, using Optimal Character Recognition \(OCR\), which interprets text from images, and treats each image as a textual document\.
+For example, using Optical Character Recognition \(OCR\), which interprets text from images, and treats each image as a textual document\.
 Or, retrieving the current date\-time in a certain time zone and inserting the date\-time where there's an empty value for a date field\.
 You can apply basic logic first and then use a Lambda function to further manipulate your data\.

 Amazon Kendra can invoke a Lambda function to apply advanced data manipulations during the ingestion process as part of your [CustomDocumentEnrichmentConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
-You specify a role that includes permission to execute the Lambda function and access your S3 bucket to store the output of your data manipulations—see [IAM access roles](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
+You specify a role that includes permission to execute the Lambda function and access your Amazon S3 bucket to store the output of your data manipulations—see [IAM access roles](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 Amazon Kendra can apply your advanced data manipulations on your original, raw documents or on the structured, parsed documents\.
 You can configure a Lambda function that takes your original or raw data and applies your data manipulations using [PreExtractionHookConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
 You can also configure a Lambda function that takes your structured documents and applies your data manipulations using [PostExtractionHookConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
 Amazon Kendra extracts the document metadata and text to structure your documents\.
 Your Lambda functions must follow the mandatory request and response structures\.
 For more information, see [Data contracts for Lambda functions](#cde-data-contracts-lambda)\.

 To configure a Lambda function in the console, select your index and then select **Document enrichments** in the navigation menu\.
 Go to **Configure Lambda functions** to configure a Lambda function\.